-Perfect pitch - put your PR or advertising pitch in the spotlight
+Pitch perfect - spotlight your PR or advertising pitch

 When I worked in advertising, I sat through hundreds, if not thousands of pitches.
 From bathroom designers and car dealers, to chocolatiers and clothes shops, I pitched to tons of different businesses.
 But they all still expected the same thing from a pitch.
 They wanted to be wowed.